-Due Date: The written report should be ten to fifteen pages in length, not including the sample transcript of the session.
-The written report, tape, and transcript sample must be received by the Practicum Seminar Faculty 2 weeks before the date of the oral presentation.
-Submitting materials after the deadline may result in failure of the MACCE examination.
+The written report and transcript sample must be received by the assigned Faculty Evaluators two (2) weeks before the date of the Exam.
+Submitting materials after the deadline may result in failure of the MACPCE examination.

 FACULTY EVALUATIONS AND EXAMINATION OUTCOME